Russia's war on Ukraine latest news: Drones hit Kyiv as Putin visits Belarus | Headlines

 Russia's war on Ukraine latest news: Drones hit Kyiv as Putin visits Belarus

-Moscow launched a "kamikaze" drone attack on Monday, hitting key infrastructure in and around Kyiv, as Russian president Vladimir Putin arrived in Belarus, fuelling fears he will pressure his ex-Soviet ally to join a new offensive on Ukraine.
+Russia hit key infrastructure in and around Kyiv in a "kamikaze" drone attack on Monday, hours before President Vladimir Putin arrived in Belarus, fuelling fears he will pressure his ally to join a new offensive on Ukraine.

 - Country: